-This course introduces students to the structure, functions, routines, conventions, and challenges that form the complex professional land-scape of the mass media industries.
+This course introduces students to the structure, functions,

+routines, conventions, and challenges that form the complex

 This course introduces students to the theory and practice of public speaking.
 Students are encouraged to think critically about situation and audience analysis, methods of speech organization, the uses of different types of supporting material, and the effective use of visual aids.
 Students will learn how to write and deliver effective, informative, persuasive, and ceremonial speeches.